-7.If the answer to any of the questions in [5] and/or [6] is “Yes, in part”, please provide information on which part of the provision is not covered by existing legislation.
+If the answer to any of the questions in [5] and/or [6] is “Yes, in part”, please provide information on which part of the provision is not covered by existing legislation.

 If your country responded yes to question 5 a) above, does your legislation additionally require the establishment of an act in furtherance of the agreement or the involvement of an organized criminal group?

 If the answer to question 8 is “yes”, has your country so informed the Secretary-General of the United Nations as required in paragraph 3 of article 5?
+(AGREED)

-C. Criminalization of the laundering of proceeds of crime (article 6) If
+C. Criminalization of the laundering of proceeds of crime (article 6) [USA, Germany: add language to signal to those that have replied to UNCAC and previous UNTOC questionnaires] [Germany: consider also regional mechanisms]

+[If information on the implementation of article 6 has already been provided by the responding State in the review mechanism for UNCAC and has been made available to public, the responding State party may wish to indicate this here and state where such information may be found.
+(Secretariat)][Delete (Russia)]

 Is the laundering of proceeds of crime criminalized under your domestic legislation in accordance with article 6, paragraph 1 (a), of the Convention?